 1. DuckDuckGo

 There’s a good chance you’ve heard of the name DuckDuckGo.
-The private search engine is quite popular, serving around 14 million searches a day.
-It gathers results from more than 400 sources like Yahoo!, Wikipedia, Yandex, and Bing.
+The private search engine is quite popular, serving around 14 million daily searches.
+It gathers results from over 400 sources like Yahoo!, Wikipedia, Yandex, and Bing.

-DuckDuckGo offers unique features like !bang that lets users search directly on other websites such as Amazon.
+DuckDuckGo offers unique features like ! bang, which lets users search directly on other websites such as Amazon.
 The company does record your searches, but they’re not associated with your IP address and can’t be tied back to you.

-As for how DuckDuckGo makes money, it shows ads from Yahoo! based on your search terms and are affiliates of Amazon and eBay.
+As for how DuckDuckGo makes money, it shows ads from Yahoo! based on your search terms and is an affiliate of Amazon and eBay.
 This isn’t the same as selling your data, but if you want a search engine that operates independently of such companies, you can go with any of the other options below.

 2. Swisscows

 The Swisscows privacy policy is straightforward: “We do not collect any of our visitors’ personal information.
 None whatsoever.”
-This means it doesn’t log information related to your IP address, device, or browser.
+This means it doesn’t log your IP address, device, or browser information.

-Your search queries aren’t logged either.
-The company uses its own private servers and doesn’t depend on any third-party infrastructure.
+Your search queries aren’t logged, either.
+The company uses its private servers and doesn’t depend on any third-party infrastructure.
 Furthermore, it is based in privacy-friendly Switzerland.
-How does Swisscows earn money, though?
+How do Swisscows earn money, though?

 It shows sponsors’ banner ads along with your search results.
 These are based on your search terms and not your search or location history (which is the case with search engines like Google).
 In other words, the ads served to you are contextual and non-invasive.